How To Be A Successful Businessman – 50 Rules Of Entrepreneurship Only The Rich And Ruthless Know

 Respect the gentleman on the other side of the table.
 He’s not as stupid as you may believe, and you’re not as clever as you think!

-33. All Ideas Are Worthless Until Put Into Action
+34. All Ideas Are Worthless Until Put Into Action.

 You are standing in your own acres of diamonds.
 I’m talking about your mind here.
-It churns out ideas, day after day.
-But if you aren’t willing to dig for them, their worthless.
+It churns out ideas day after day.
+But if you aren’t willing to dig for them, they’re worthless.

 It doesn’t matter what you invent, figure out, or what mystery of the world you unlock.
 If you don’t file for a patent, your competitor will.
-If you don’t pitch your idea in order to get financing, someone else will get the money, and your product will never reach the shelves at the store.
+If you don’t pitch your idea in order to get financing, someone else will get the money, and your product will never reach the store shelves.
 If you don’t write down your idea with the goal of making it a reality, it will NEVER happen.

-On the other end of the spectrum here, even the most bizarre of ideas can often be profitable.
-Who would have ever thought pet rocks or even the plastic grocery bag with the smile on it, could be multi-million dollar ideas in reality?
+On the other end of the spectrum here, even the most bizarre business concept can often be profitable.
+Who would have ever thought pet rocks or even the plastic grocery bag with the smile on it could be multi-million dollar ideas in reality?
 The people who took action did, and guess what, they succeeded.